I Left A Piece Of My Heart At Lake Atitlan, Guatemala

 Very important money tips

-Cash is king and they only take quetzal, not USD.
-I do not like to carry more than a couple of days of cash but in Guatemala you need to be extra prepared.
-The smaller villages around Lake Atitlan do NOT have cash machines.
-And, if they do the ATM may be closed or out of cash.
-This happened to us in San Marcos!
-There is also a daily withdrawal limit.
-BE AWARE.
-Plan ahead.
+Cash is king and they only take the Guatemalan quetzal, not USD.
+I do not like to carry more than a couple of days of cash but in Guatemala, you need to be extra prepared and plan ahead:

 Note: Call your bank right away if your ATM transaction goes through and cash does not come out.
 Your account may still be debited — this is known to happen in Guatemala.